Interview with Anna Idza by Iva Kanceska 20/12/2010

 contrasts.
 My fascination for realistic tattoos came after.

-your biggest inspiration, maybe influence?
+your biggest inspiration?

 A: My biggest influence is a great Brazilian painter called Celso